-Research proposals are being accepted until May 6, 2016, for the Transportation and Environmental Research Ideas (TERI) Database.
+Research proposals are being accepted until May 30, 2016, for the Transportation and Environmental Research Ideas (TERI) Database.
 TERI is a central storehouse for tracking and sharing new transportation and environmental research ideas.
 The Center for Environmental Excellence by AASHTO maintains TERI and keeps all content current.
 Suggestions for new ideas are welcome from practitioners across the transportation and environmental community.
-Proposals are due by May 6, 2016.
+Proposal due date has been extended until May 30, 2016.
 For more information link to the call for proposals; to submit your ideas, visit TERI.

 A strategic plan and series of research roadmaps for AASHTO’s Standing Committee on Environment (SCOE) has been completed under a project of the National Cooperative Highway Research Program (NCHRP 25-25/Task 95).
 The plan includes high level goals and objectives for the SCOE full committee, as well as each of the four subcommittees.
 It also includes research roadmaps for each of the subcommittees and additional interest areas including: the Subcommittee on Air Quality, Climate Change, and Energy; Subcommittee on Communities and Cultural Concerns; Subcommittee on Environmental Process; Subcommittee on Natural Resources; as well as additional topics of Extreme Weather Events and Stormwater.
 For more information, link to the Strategic Plan.
 (8-31-15)